-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 The Claremont Institute is an American conservative think tank based in Upland, California.
 The institute was founded in 1979 by four students of Harry V. Jaffa.
-According to their about page they are a “think tank that teaches, writes, and litigates.
+According to their about page, they are a “think tank that teaches, writes, and litigates.
 Since our founding in 1979, our strategy has been to teach the principles of the American Founding to the future thinkers and statesmen of America.
 Those principles include the foundational doctrines of natural rights and natural law found in the Declaration of Independence; the ingenious political science of the Constitution; and the popular constitutionalism or reverence necessary for the maintenance of free government.”
 The current President is Ryan Williams.

 Funded by / Ownership

-The Claremont Institute is a nonprofit that according to their 2016-2017 report, receives funding from individuals, 68% and foundations, 16%.
-Previous funding has come from the Bradley Foundation, Sarah Scaife Foundation and The Carthage Foundation.
+The Claremont Institute is a nonprofit that, according to their 2016-2017 report, receives funding from individuals, 68%, and foundations, 16%.
+Previous funding has come from the Bradley Foundation, Sarah Scaife Foundation, and The Carthage Foundation.

 Analysis / Bias

 An essay written by President Ryan Williams is titled Defend America—Defeat Multiculturalism.
-A quote from the essay reads “If we do not reverse multiculturalism’s advance, it will continue to undermine our country and constitutionalism, destroying the possibility of a common good and a life of civic peace.
-Indeed, multiculturalism threatens to take down western civilization as whole.”
-The essay goes on to claim that multiculturists seek to erase and replace America.
-This statement alludes to Replacement Theory, which is a white nationalist right-wing conspiracy theory, that believes European White’s will be replaced by other ethnic groups.
+A quote from the essay reads, “If we do not reverse multiculturalism’s advance, it will continue to undermine our country and constitutionalism, destroying the possibility of the common good and a life of civic peace.
+Indeed, multiculturalism threatens to take down western civilization as a whole.”
+The essay claims that multiculturalists seek to erase and replace America.
+This statement alludes to Replacement Theory, a white nationalist right-wing conspiracy theory that believes Other ethnic groups will replace European Whites.
 This article’s title is also a tagline for an event they were advertising, which resulted in Google banning the ad for offering “racially or ethnically oriented publications.”